What is workplace violence?

 Every year, 2 million American workers report having been victims of workplace violence.
 In 2014, 409 people were killed in work-related attacks, according to the U.S. Bureau of Labor Statistics.
 That’s means that 16% of all workplace deaths resulted from workplace violence attacks.
 These numbers do not include the countless incidents that are unreported.

-TriCorps provides workplace violence education classes that place a focus on active shooters, workplace violence, and de-escalation techniques.
+TriCorps provides Workplace Violence Education classes that place a focus on active shooters, workplace violence, and de-escalation techniques.
 We can even use hands-on training to better equip your employees for whatever situation may arise.
-TriCorps can present workplace violence classes to large or small groups.
+TriCorps can present Workplace Violence Education classes to large or small groups.
 Our trainers’ extensive knowledge and skills allow us to tailor our presentation to meet the needs of your team and integrate your specific emergency action plan.

-Workplace violence education classes teach employees the warning signs that might signal future violence including behavior like paranoia, excessive use of alcohol or drugs, unexplained absenteeism, withdrawal, mood swings, or resistance to changes at works.
+Workplace Violence Education classes teach employees the warning signs that might signal future violence including behavior like paranoia, excessive use of alcohol or drugs, unexplained absenteeism, withdrawal, mood swings, or resistance to changes at work.

 Our workplace violence education classes also cover the deadliest situation – active shooter.
 In active shooter situations training, TriCorps trains to remain calm and exercise one of three options: Run hide, or fight.

 TriCorps’ Workplace Threat Assessment and Response Guide